How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 Check if records were returned

-Always check result.entities.length before trying to read data.
+Always check result.entities.length before attempting to read any data.

 4